 In simplest terms, barbecuing is the art of cooking food slowly with wood smoke.
 The temperatures used are often as low as the desired internal temperature for the cooked meat.
-Typically, however, the smoking temperature is about 225°F. For larger cuts of meat, smoking times can be as long as 18 hours.
-Cooking meats in this manner leads to very tender and flavorful menu items created from originally tough and undesireable cuts.
+Typically, however, the smoking temperature is 225°F to 250°F. For larger cuts of meat, smoking times can be as long as 18 hours.
+Cooking meats in this manner leads to very tender and flavorful results, created from originally tough and undesirable cuts.

 Barbecuing must be done with indirect heat.
 The food is not placed over the fire (or, if it is, it is far above the fire).
-You can barbecue with gas grills, or using charcoal or wood.
-Electric pellet smokers are also popular.
-If you have a dedicated smoker or a Kalamazoo grill with a side-mounted smoker box, you should experience great results.
 Barbecue purists almost exclusively use southern hardwoods as the heat source.

 When using barbecue sauces and rubs, the dry rub can be used throughout the cooking time, but sauce should only be added towards the end.
 Remember, barbecue sauce is not a marinade.
 Add the barbecue sauce at the end of cooking, and use higher heat to just begin to caramelize the sauce.

 How to Cook Barbecue on a Kalamazoo Hybrid Fire Grill

 The Kalamazoo Hybrid Fire Grill is very capable of cooking delicious smoked foods because it has been designed to effortlessly maintain traditional barbecue temperatures using the gas ignition burner, while burning wood.
 The large deep firebox on a Kalamazoo grill aids in the circulation of both heat and smoke while allowing the grill to maintain the lower temperatures needed for traditional American barbecue.
 There are three methods for low temperature smoking on a Kalamazoo grill.